youtous/destr0yer-build/README.md

 3. Then `source vault.fish` - register the secret passphrase for secrets
 4. Install the requirements `ansible-galaxy install -r requirements.yml`
-5. Create a global vault for storing sensible variables (passwords etc): `ansible-vault create secret_vars/all.yml  --vault-password-file "./.vault_password"` (example can be found in `all.sample.yml`)
+5. Create a global vault for storing sensible variables (passwords etc): `ansible-vault create secret_vars/{{ server_environment }}/all.yml  --vault-password-file "./.vault_password"` (example can be found in `all.sample.yml`)
     - Provide a password for the sudo admin user `sudo_user_password` using `openssl passwd -6`, also save the password in `sudo_user_clear_password`
     - Generate a root password the same, it is not required to save this password as long as you have a sudo user.
     - Add your ssh **public** keys in `sudo_user_ssh_keys`
     - Generate a basic auth user used for http admin auth in `backend_users` using `./bcrypt-password.sh <admin username>` then get the base64 of it using `echo -n 'my-bcrypt-password' | base64`
-6. Repeat the previous step for each instance: `ansible-vault create secret_vars/myhostname.tld.yml  --vault-password-file "./.vault_password"`.
+6. Repeat the previous step for each instance: `ansible-vault create secret_vars/{{ server_environment }}/myhostname.tld.yml  --vault-password-file "./.vault_password"`.
 Instance's specific secrets.

 ### III.
 Initial configuration for freshly created instance (bootstrap configuration)

 Each newly created instance needs to be configured by ansible using a dedicated preparation playbook.

 1. Ensure the newly created instances are listed in the group `systems` in `hosts/base-nodes.yml` (either in `base_systems` or `commander_systems`)
-2. Run the playbook with a root user: `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i hosts/base-nodes.yml playbooks/00-provision.yml --vault-password-file "./.vault_password" --extra-vars='nameservers=["1.1.1.1"]' --user=root`
+2. Run the playbook with a root user: `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i inventories/dev/base-nodes.yml playbooks/00-provision.yml --vault-password-file "./.vault_password" --extra-vars='nameservers=["1.1.1.1"]' --user=root`

 ### IV.
 Configure the instances (system configuration)

 1. Configure the desired state of the cluster in `group_vars/all.yml` (**important:** please define a list of allowed ssh ips using `ssh_entrypoints`)
 2. Configure instance specifities using its dedicated configuration file in `host_vars/myhostname.tld.yml`, see examples in `hosts/`.
-3. Run the playbook on the instances, it will setup all the system configuration in a single run: `ansible-playbook -i hosts/base-nodes.yml playbooks/01-configure.yml --vault-password-file "./.vault_password"`
+3. Run the playbook on the instances, it will setup all the system configuration in a single run: `ansible-playbook -i inventories/dev/base-nodes.yml playbooks/01-configure.yml --vault-password-file "./.vault_password"`

 #### Server keys generation